pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 # Grouping

 The first thing that comes to our mind when grouping is the aggregate functions.
 We will be using the aggregate functions to apply on a sample table that has all the financial details.
-The table's DDL is provided in this post.
+The table's Data Definition Language (DDL) is provided in this post.

 The structure of the table looks like:

-## Sample Table

     ╔═══════════╦═══════════════════════════════╗
     ║  Column   ║             Type              ║